 People need the Lord?

-Mum coaxed me into continuing to attend church at All Saints' Cathedral and gave me bus fare to Nairobi.
+Mum encouraged me to resume going to All Saints' Cathedral and even gave me bus fare.
 But you know what?
-Instead of entering the cathedral, I would sometimes lie down in a recreational ground called Uhuru Park where I was incarcerated for almost an hour on one Sunday for urinating on a fence.
+Instead of entering the cathedral, I would sometimes lie down at Uhuru Park where I was incarcerated for almost an hour for urinating on a fence one Sunday.

 With time, I regained my mojo as I discovered interesting things to do, especially blogging.
 The Lord has also played His part.
-Besides meeting my needs, He has guided me along the right paths.
-People do really need Him at the end of broken dreams.
+Besides meeting my needs, He has guided me along the right pathway.
+People really need Him at the end of broken dreams.
 He's the open door.